lwu1822/fastpages/_posts/2023-05-31-CSAProject.md

   ```

   This removes all duplicate song ids, ensuring that the file with the song info does not contain rows with duplicate songs.

+### Overview

+The main steps in the recommender is listed below.
+They can be found in the `init()` function.

+1. Take the two datasets and combine them into one dataset.
+2. Take a subset of the dataset (ex: 10000 songs).
+3. Make an item similarity recommender

 ### Common variables